MaTriXy/teslabox/README.md

 ### AWS (required for archiving)
 1. Sign into your AWS account
-2. Create a new S3 bucket as follows:
+2. Create a new S3 bucket:
    - Bucket name: however you'd like (must be globally unique)
    - AWS region: either us-east-1 or the one closest to you
    - ACL Disabled